 There isn’t a concise answer to this question.
 Web, mobile, social and email are all channels with increasing use.
 A strong digital strategy won’t ignore any of these channels.

 Website – Your website is really the core of everything you do digitally.
 It’s a highly-trafficked space where you can do anything and everything you want.
 It’s what people are using for their day-to-day transactions more and more.
 Most importantly, it’s what people find when they google you.
 Everything you do through other digital channels should be pointing people towards your website.
+Start with sound website and on page SEO structure to make the most of local seo services from which to build.

 Cross-selling is most effective through your website.
 You have the best capability to cross-sell because it’s a controlled environment on your turf.
 You can collect user info and connect users with reps in a place that’s safe and official.
 (I.e. compared to a public sphere like Twitter where people may not want tell the world about their finances.)
 Here is the best article on website compliance requirements.